MohammadAmini1998/MohammadAmini.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](images/output.png){: .align-right width="400px"}
-👨🏻‍💻 I'm a final year graduate student at Iran University of Science And Technology.
+👨🏻‍💻 I have a master of science in Telecommunication systems from Iran university of science and technology and a bachelor of electrical engineering from Amir-Kabir university of technology.

-🔬 My research interests are in Deep Learning, Reinforcement Learning and their application in Communication Systems like Vehicular Networks.
+🔬 My research interests are in Machine Learning, Deep Learning, Reinforcement Learning and their applications in Communication Systems like Vehicular Networks.

-📚 I'm currently working towards my Master's Thesis in  Multi-Agent Reinforcement Learning in Vehicular Networks.
+📚 I am currently working on a new paper focused on Dynamic Bandwidth Allocation in Cooperative Multi-Agent Reinforcement Learning (MARL).
+In this paper, we propose two novel algorithms designed to address bandwidth limitations in MARL environments and demonstrate their practical applications in real-world scenarios, such as vehicular networks
 🎸 I'm also passionate about shredding electric guitars.

 # Selected Experience